 Now, if you’re really interested in customizing your Android phone with third-party software, you will first need to unlock the bootloader.
 But in order to do that, you will be required to enable the ‘OEM unlocking’ option in the phone’s settings.
 We shall be covering it all below.

 What is OEM Unlocking?

-OEM Unlocking on Android is an option in the phone’s settings that needs to be enabled in order to unlock the bootloader.
-It was introduced by Google in Android 5.0 Lollipop and is also sometimes referred to as “OEM Unlock”.
+OEM Unlocking on Android is an option in the device’s Developer Options settings that needs to be enabled in order to unlock the bootloader.
+It was first introduced by Google in Android 5.0 Lollipop and is also sometimes referred to as “OEM Unlock”.

 Enabling this option sets the “unlock_ability” flag to “1”, thus giving the user the ability to run the “fastboot flashing unlock” command to unlock the phone’s bootloader.
 Once enabled, this option stays persistent across reboots and factory data resets, until disabled manually.

 The option itself is generally hidden to prevent any accidental access, just like “USB debugging”.
 It could also serve as a recovery process to revive your device if anything goes wrong with the software.

 Why would you need to enable OEM Unlocking?

 Before we even get to the instructions and enable OEM unlocking on Android, let us go through the complete understanding of the benefits and drawbacks of unlocking the bootloader.
 We will further be adding what actually “OEM unlocking” actually is and why is it necessary.